Terms and Conditions of SAAS Agreement

 “Services Defect” means a defect, error or bug in the Platform having a material adverse effect] on the appearance, operation, functionality or performance of the Services, but excluding any defect, error or bug caused by or arising as a result of:

 (a) any act or omission of the Customer or any person authorised by the Customer to use the Platform or Services;

-(b) any use of the Platform or Services contrary to the Documentation, whether by the Customer or by any person authorised by the Customer;
+(b) any use of the Platform or Services contrary to this Terms and Conditions and/or the Acceptable Use Policy, whether by the Customer or by any person authorised by the Customer;

 (c) a failure of the Customer to perform or observe any of its obligations in this Agreement; and/or